airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 computer at home, and imagine what all is stored in your computer\'s memory.

--   The location of your cursor on the screen
+-   The location of your cursor on the screen.

--   The size of each window on the screen
+-   The size of each window on the screen.

--   The shape of each letter of each font being used
+-   The shape of each letter of each font being used.

--   The layout of all of the controls on each window
+-   The layout of all of the controls on each window.

--   The graphics for all of the toolbar icons
+-   The graphics for all of the toolbar icons.

--   The text for each error message and dialog box
+-   The text for each error message and dialog box.

 -   The list goes on and on\...